Home » Directional Drilling » Directional Drilling Survey Tools

 The oldest surveying tool for directional drilling was known as an acid bottle.
-When taking a survey the tool aligned itself with the axis of the hole but the surface of the acid remained level.
-The instrument was left in this position for about 30 minutes, allowing the acid to etch a sharp line on the glass container which indicated the hole angle.
+When taking a survey, the tool aligned itself with the hole’s axis, but the surface of the acid remained level.
+The instrument was left in this position for about 30 minutes, allowing the acid to etch a sharp line on the glass container, which indicated the hole angle.

-This system did not however determine the direction of the wellbore.
-Surveying tools in directional drilling have been used in directional wells since the 1930’s.
-The most simple tools consist of an instrument that measures the inclination and N-S-E-W direction of the well.
-A photographic disc contained within the instrument is used to produce an image of the surveying instrument.
-When the instrument is brought back to the surface the disc is developed and the survey results recorded.
+This system did not, however, determine the direction of the wellbore.
+Surveying tools in directional drilling have been used in directional wells since the 1930s.
+The most straightforward tools consist of an instrument that measures the inclination and N-S-E-W direction of the well.
+A photographic disc within the instrument produces an image of the surveying instrument.
+The disc is developed when the instrument is returned to the surface, and the survey results are recorded.

-There are 3 methods of running and retrieving the photographic instrument:-
+There are three methods of running and retrieving the photographic instrument:-

-• It may be run and retrieved on a wireline (sandline).
+- It may be run and retrieved on a wireline (landline).

-• It may be dropped free down the drill pipe and retrieved when a trip (check also tripping pipe procedures) is made (e.g. to change the bit).
-When the instrument reaches the bottom it sits inside a baffle plate called a Totco ring which holds the instrument in position.
+- It may be dropped free down the drill pipe and retrieved when a trip (check also tripping pipe) is made (e.g., to change the drilling bit).
+When the instrument reaches the bottom, it sits inside a baffle plate called a Totco ring which holds the instrument in position.

 Now here we are going to talk about :